-- Maintain all licenses and certifications required for their positions, participate in education and training as necessary to maintain professional competence and be fit for duty during work time. - o Demonstrate leadership in advancing the profession of pharmacy through active service in professional organizations at the local, state and national levels. - o Students' active engagement in local, state, and national organizations.
+- Maintain all licenses and certifications required for their positions, participate in education and training as necessary to maintain professional competence and be fit for duty during work time. - Demonstrate leadership in advancing the profession of pharmacy through active service in professional organizations at the local, state and national levels. - Students' active engagement in local, state, and national organizations.

 In upholding the above core values, the general professionalism code of conduct policy shall offer practical guidelines on what is expected of HUCOP professional students, faculty, and staff in the College.
-The actions below are considered to be in direct violation of the core values of the HUCOP:
+The actions below are in direct violation of the core values of the HUCOP:

-- 1. Intentionally misrepresenting oneself on a resume or curriculum vitae concerning class rank, grades, academic honors, work experience, or any other matter relevant to job placement. - 2.
-Purposely furnish false information and engage in plagiarism. - 3.
-Engaging in disruptive behavior in class. - 4.
-Engaging in academic dishonesty. - 5.
-Engaging in collusion includes but is not limited to completing any portion of an assignment, report, project, experiment or exam for another student. - 6.
-Violating the College of Pharmacy attendance policy. - 7.
-Demonstrating inappropriate or disrespectful behavior toward fellow students, faculty, staff, preceptors, or staff/employees in the classroom or outside class functions. - 8.
-Engaging in unauthorized use or removal of college property including computers, audio and visual equipment. - 9.
-Engaging or perpetrate any form of theft, forgery, falsification, or fraudulent use of University property. - 10.
-Willfully conceal or misrepresent information material to an investigation of an alleged violation of this Professional Code of Conduct when the information is sought by the Professionalism and Ethics Committee, faculty, Dean, or the Dean's designee. - 11.
+- 1. Intentionally misrepresenting oneself on a resume or curriculum vitae concerning class rank, grades, academic honors, work experience, or any other matter relevant to job placement in person or online. - 2.
+Purposely furnish false information and engage in plagiarism in person or online. - 3.
+Engaging in disruptive behavior in class in person or online. - 4.
+Engaging in academic dishonesty in person or online. - 5.
+Engaging in collusion includes but is not limited to completing any portion of an assignment, report, project, experiment, or exam for another student in person or online. - 6.
+Violating the College of Pharmacy attendance policy in person or online. - 7.
+Demonstrating inappropriate or disrespectful behavior toward fellow students, faculty, staff, preceptors, or staff/employees in the classroom, outside class functions, or online. - 8.
+Engaging in unauthorized use or removal of college property including computers, audio, and visual equipment. - 9.
+Engaging or perpetrate any form of theft, forgery, falsification, or fraudulent use of University property.

+- 10. Willfully conceal or misrepresent information material to an investigation of an alleged violation of this Professional Code of Conduct when the information is sought by the Professionalism and Ethics Committee, faculty, Dean, or the Dean's designee. - 11.
 Possession, engage in the use, and/or distribution of illegal drugs; being under the influence of alcohol or illegal substances in the classroom, office, meetings, school events, etc.

-CLINICAL CODE OF CONDUCT POLICY
+CLINICAL CODE OF CONDUCT POLICY\

-The following code of conduct will guide the ethical behavior in hospitals, community pharmacies, pharmaceutical industries, research and production facilities, various rotation sites included as clinical practice experiences; and internships.
+The following code of conduct will guide the ethical behavior in hospitals, community pharmacies, pharmaceutical industries, research and production facilities, various rotation sites included as clinical practice experiences and internships.